 The Financial Aid office supports students regarding educational financial assistance.
 Federal work-study is awarded by the Financial Aid office.
 Students who have been awarded work-study must find a job on campus to earn the designated award.
 Career Services assists student and faculty with internships and post-graduation employment.

-The University of South Carolina Upstate is an Affirmative Action/Equal Opportunity Institution.
-Minorities and women are encouraged to apply.
+The University of South Carolina is an Affirmative Action/Equal Opportunity Institution.
+Women, minorities, protected veterans, and individuals with disabilities are encouraged to apply.

 USC Upstate participates in E-Verify to confirm employment eligibility of all newly hired employees.
 To learn more about E-Verify, including your rights and responsibilities, please visit www.dhs.gov/e-verify.